cestastanford/historical-us-city-populations/README.md

 San Francisco data for 1850 is based on an estimate in Michael Haines database; Census returns for Contra Costa, San Francisco, and Santa Clara counties for 1850 were lost.

-If a city passed 2500 and fell back below that threshold, that city should be included in the data.
-Cities were first noted in the US Census dataset when they passed the 2500 threshold.
-For populations under 2500, data were obtained from Populstat and state data centers.

-Cities that never passed 2500 are generally not included in this dataset, with the exception of those noted by Populstat or state data centers.

-Populstat includes roughly 300 Incorporated Cities, CDPs, MCDs, Townships and historical places not noted in the US Census dataset.
-Special care should be taken when using these as they are incomplete and may double count populations noted in incorporated cities in the Census data.

-Disagreements between population values from different sources were reconciled in an ad-hoc manner, giving preference to the US Census Bureau data unless the trends indicated otherwise or a finer precision number was available from an alternative source.

-Latitude/Longitude data are provided are approximations.
+Latitude/Longitude data are provided are unofficial approximations.
 US Census Bureau coordinates are the same as those published in the Census' Gazetteer, intended for regional mapping.
-"Bing" coordinates were derived from the Bing geocoder.
+"Bing" coordinates were derived from the Bing geocoding service.

 ## Citation